Brooke Williams (nee Marsh) | Physiotherapist specialised in Animal Physiotherapy

 Brooke is a qualified Physiotherapist with post graduate qualifications (Masters in Animals Studies), and a Pilates instructor.
 She is amongst Australia’s leading Physiotherapists specialised in Animal Physiotherapy and the Director of Holistic Animal Physiotherapy.

-She works at a busy small animal clinic at North Coast Veterinary Specialists (NCVS) on the Sunshine Coast and Queensland Veterinary Specialists (QVS) Northlakes.
+She works at a busy small animal clinic at North Coast Veterinary Specialists (NCVS) on the Sunshine Coast directs the clinics at Queensland Veterinary Specialists and Animal Referral Hospital in Brisbane.
 In these settings she rehabilitates a wide variety of acute and chronic conditions and enjoys providing holistic management to each of her clients.
 Her rehabilitation includes a comprehensive treatment with her advanced Physiotherapy manual skills, acupuncture, underwater treadmill training, laser therapy, and advice and provision of a specific home program to meet the needs of each animal.

 As the Immediate past Chair of the Animal Physiotherapy Group of the APA (Australian Physiotherapy Association) she is highly motivated member of her field.
 Brooke has been involved in development and teaching on APA courses for Physiotherapists, lectured at Veterinary and APA conferences throughout Australia, and teaches students from University of Liverpool in their Post Grad Diploma of Veterinary Physiotherapy.
 Brooke also mentors Veterinary rehabilitation students with externships from international courses.
 She has written a chapter on Acupuncture in the latest edition of Animal Physiotherapy: Assessment Treatment and Rehabilitation of Animals (Blackwell Publishing), and is highly trained in Acupuncture for humans and animals.